Luxury Vinyl Planks - Flexible Vs. Rigid Core Vinyl: What's The Difference?

 FLEXIBLE AND RIGID CORE LUXURY VINYL PLANKS SIMILARITIES AND BENEFITS

-Flexible and Rigid Core LVT both offer easy installation.
+Flexible and Rigid Core Luxury Vinyl Planks both offer easy installation.
 They can mimic flooring options like authentic stone and real wood for a lower price than the real thing (one is much less—more on that later) and without all the ongoing upkeep and annual maintenance.
-So when it comes to luxury vinyl tile care and maintenance, you can spend less time worrying about or working on your floors and more time enjoying their beauty.
+So when it comes to luxury vinyl flooring care and maintenance, you can spend less time worrying about or working on your floors and more time enjoying their beauty.
 Another similarity is the vast amount of available styles.
 Finally, as mentioned above, they both come equipped with a durable wear layer to withstand high traffic areas, moisture, kids playing, pets, and more.

 FLEXIBLE LUXURY VINYL PLANKS